 The aircraft should be prepared for survey in accordance with Registry Publication 7 Checklist for Certificate of Airworthiness (CoA) Issue.

-An IOMAR surveyor will attend on a pre-arranged survey date and location with the intention of making a recommendation for a Certificate of Airworthiness to be issued so that the aircraft may operate as soon as possible afterwards.
+An IOMAR surveyor on a pre-arranged survey date with the intention of making a recommendation for a Certificate of Airworthiness to be issued so that the aircraft may operate as soon as possible afterwards.

 Please refer to the checklist in Registry Publication 1 which includes links to each of the forms to be completed.